PATRICK079/CUSTOMER_SEGMENTATION/README.md

 ● Hierarchical Clustering (Spending Score & Age): This clustering reveals age-based spending habits.
 It might uncover generational trends, such as younger customers being more active spenders or older customers having more conservative spending patterns.

-## KINDLY HAVE A LOOK AT MY DETAILED NOTEBOOK FOR INSIGHTS AND RECOMMENDATIONS.
+## KINDLY HAVE A LOOK AT MY DETAILED NOTEBOOK FOR MY INSIGHTS AND RECOMMENDATIONS.
 THANK YOU